 In the meantime, the French driver not only tested himself in the Australian V8 Supercar endurance races, but also in the European Touring Car Championship in which he was behind the wheel of Alfa Romeo 156 in 2001 and SEAT Toledo in 2003.

-Yvan Muller won two WTCC titles driving a Chevrolet
+Yvan Muller won three WTCC titles driving a Chevrolet

 When Citroën decided to take part in the WTCC, they invited Muller to join them.
 The French driver took four victories and finished second in the Drivers’ standings.
 His experience and achievements helped the team to win 2014 Manufacturers’ championship.
 He stayed with Citroen in 2015 as one of the team’s top contenders for the title but again had to settle for second, behind his teammate Jose Maria Lopez who managed to defend a crown.